 Family carers can make a valuable contribution to your research by providing a different perspective.
-Family carers can assist researchers in many ways including making the language and content of information provided more appropriate and accessible; helping to ensure the method proposed for the study is acceptable and sensitive to the situations of potential research participants; and increasing participation.
+Family carers can assist researchers in many ways including:

+- Sharing their lived experience to inform all stages of the research - Making the language and content of information provided more accessible - Helping to ensure the method proposed for the study is acceptable and sensitive to the situations of potential research participants - Increasing participation.